Ryan Trahan: Penny challenges

-50 states in 50 days
+"50 States in 50 Days" Challenge

 In June 2025, Trahan announced that he and his wife, Haley Pham, would visit all 50 U.S. states in 50 days, staying in a unique Airbnb in each one, with a goal of raising $1,000,000 for St. Jude Children's Research Hospital.
-The project attracted the attention of several celebrities and brands, including T-Mobile, Airbnb, Kia, Hobby Lobby, MrBeast, Starbucks, Paramount, and Mark Rober.
+The project attracted the attention of several celebrities, YouTubers, and brands, including T-Mobile, Airbnb, Kia, Hobby Lobby, Lectric eBikes, Staple Games, MrBeast, Starbucks, Paramount, and Mark Rober.
 To encourage donations, Trahan created a series of incentives, including a series of penalties from a mechanical device called the Wheel of Doom, which he had to spin every time a donor donated $50,000 or more.
-As of October 2025, the fundraiser has raised over $11.58 million.
+As of January 2026, the fundraiser has raised over $11.65 million.

-Business career
+Business ventures

-Trahan started a water bottle brand in 2016 with his friend Caden Wiese, named Neptune Bottle.
+Trahan started a water bottle brand in 2016 named Neptune Bottle with his friend Caden Wiese.
 Trahan eventually left Texas A&M University after the National Collegiate Athletic Association ruled him ineligible due to using his YouTube channel to share running videos while advertising his company as a student athlete.
-(Note: At the time, the National Collegiate Athletic Association had restrictions on student athletes taking sponsorships from brands; these rules were altered in June 2021.)
 Although Trahan sought a waiver with the association allowing him to continue running his business while remaining an athlete, he dropped out of university to continue working on the business and his YouTube channel.
 According to Trahan, in the first year of its existence, Neptune Bottle had earned over $50,000 in revenue.
 In 2023, he started a clothing line, Howdy Howdy.

-Joyride Sweets

-In 2024, Trahan announced that he joined a candy company, called Joyride Sweets, where he became co-owner and CCO.
-Along with owner Tyler Merrick, Trahan aims for the creation of non-GMO, vegan, and low-carbohydrate products.
-On the day of the product's release, it sold out at Target.
+In 2024, Trahan announced that he had become co-owner (with Tyler Merrick) and chief creative officer for Joyride Sweets, which produces non-GMO, vegan, and low-carbohydrate candy products.
+On the day of the initial product's release, it sold out at Target.
 Trahan established a mascot to represent Joyride by the name of Joyride Jerry.
 On June 14, 2025, Joyride broke the Guinness World Record for "Most photos of people holding candy uploaded to Instagram in one hour" when fans uploaded 1,733 photos of themselves holding the product.

 Personal life

 Trahan lives in Austin, Texas.
 In 2020, he married fellow YouTuber Haley Pham.

 He is a Christian.
 Trahan came to the faith after initially trying to challenge his wife's beliefs while they were dating.
 He described himself as a "cynical atheist”.
 In July 2020, he started to feel unfulfilled with life despite his earnings from his YouTube career.
 That led him to take "a lot less cynical approach towards asking questions."
 Trahan has stated that around that time he "did land on Jesus.
-I started developing a relationship with God...Now it is my source of joy.
+I started developing a relationship with God...Now it's my source of joy.
 It is my source of love.
 It is my source of everything."